emdorgan/react-portfolio/README.md

 * Make the dropdown menu only appear on smaller size (using state? is there a onscreenresize?)
 * Make it so when I click the nav links in the dropdown menu, it toggles it
 * Make footer appear at the bottom
+* make it so when user moves away from input field on contact form it tells user

 ## Deployed Link